 The Appennine Mountains are known for their heavy, wet snow which lasts throughout the winter.
 In particular, they are known for their unusually deep, record-setting snowfalls that usually come annually in March.
 The Appennines are home to over 25 ski areas with most of them being very family-friendly.

+This ski area is located to the south of Pescara.
 To reach the snowboarding at Campo Felice by air, you will want to fly into Aeroporto Internazionale d'Abruzzo (PSR) in Pescara on the eastern Adriatic Sea coast.
 There are several international flights into Pescara and intercountry flights from Rome.
 While you could fly to Rome and rent a car, those heavy snowfalls make driving unexpectedly difficult.
 From the airport in Pescara, some of the resort hotels do provide a complementary shuttle bus.